End to end support from design to certification

-The process of modifying an aircraft can range from the replacement or addition of components or flight bag contents to complex physical changes to the airframe structure.
-Most changes require detailed analysis of the proposed modifications and the presentation of design evidence to the certification authorities for airworthiness clearance.
+Aircraft modifications can range from the replacement or addition of components or flight bag contents to complex physical changes to the airframe structure.
+Many of these changes require detailed analysis of the proposed modifications and the presentation of evidence to the certification authorities in order to receive airworthiness clearance.